OData/v3ProtocolDocument/OData.markdown

 Some Operations (Actions and Functions but not ServiceOperations) support binding if the 'IsBindable' attribute is set to 'true'.
 When Binding is supported the first parameter of an Operation is the 'Binding Parameter'.

-In OData version 3 binding parameters MUST be of a Type that is either an EntityType or a collection of EntityType.
+In OData version 3.0, binding parameters MUST be of a Type that is either an EntityType or a collection of EntityType.

-Any url that can identify a 'Binding Parameter' of the correct type MAY be used as the foundation of a uri to invoke an Operation that supports Binding using the resource identified by that url as the 'Binding Parameter Value'.
+Any URL that can identify a 'Binding Parameter' of the correct type MAY be used as the foundation of a URL to invoke an Operation that supports Binding using the resource identified by that URL as the 'Binding Parameter Value'.

 For example, the Function